evannetwork/tnt-docs/didcomm/services-1/actions/didcomm.md

 # DIDCOMM

-The DIDComm action type provides the functionality to sent encrypted DIDComm messages to your partners.
+The DIDComm action type provides the functionality to send encrypted DIDComm messages to your partners.

 ## Requirements